ARCHER2-HPC/archer2-website/training/online/index.md

 Webinars usually have a presentation followed by the opportunity for attendees to ask questions on that topic.

-Material from previous ARCHER2 Virtual Tutorials and webinars is available from the the [Training Materials Repository](../materials/).
+[Material from previous ARCHER2 Webinars and Virtual Tutorials is available](../materials/webinars/).
 This typically includes video recordings of each online session and a PDF copy of the slides.

 ## YouTube Channel